Columns - Square Column Implementation

 Concrete block center

 Start building up a stack of concrete blocks in the center on the paving slab.
 They are glued using PL-Premium adhesive.
 Get them vertical using a spirit level (although exact vertical accuracy is not that important).
 The concrete blocks up to slab height do not have a drainpipe in the center.
-They are purely to reduce the amount of expensive poured concrete required.
+They reduce the amount of expensive poured concrete required and form a base for higher blocks.

 Add more column stem lumber squares